Public Sector Coverage

 • Contribution and solidary liability issues

 We have extensive experience representing insurers in litigation involving public-sector insurance policy coverage issues.
-We regularly defend insurers against coverage claims brought by both policyholders and third-party claimants and file declaratory-judgment actions against policyholders and third-party claimants on behalf of insurers.
+Our litigation team regularly defends insurers against coverage claims brought by both policyholders and third-party claimants and files declaratory-judgment actions against policyholders and third-party claimants on behalf of insurers.
 Some representative examples of the wide variety of the public-sector insurance claims and issues that Lugenbuhl litigates include:

 • Excessive-use-of-force claims asserted against city and parish/county governments and police officers